wrathdoesthat/ZSGrammarParser/README.md

 ## Need help?
 See a mistake?
 Tag Wrath in the zero sievert discord.

 # Using the plugin
-In order to use the zero sievert modding tools extension simply move the extension into your [VSCode extension directory](https://code.visualstudio.com/docs/configure/extensions/extension-marketplace#_where-are-extensions-installed) (make sure it is unzipped) the version i am distributing in releases is the no asset snippets version
+Add the extension from the [VSCode extension marketplace](https://marketplace.visualstudio.com/items?itemName=wrathdoesthat.zsmoddingtools)

 # Compiling the generator
 If you want to mess with the generator itself you will need the [Odin compiler](https://github.com/odin-lang/Odin)\